 - I Don’t Shit Rainbows Council

-Over 8 weeks we will explore through Online Gatherings, Council Circle, Poetry, and Integration activities.
+Over 8 weeks we will explore through Online Gatherings, Council Circle, Emergent Dialogue, Poetry, and Integration activities.
 The style is emergent, playful, curious, awkward, vulnerable, and honoring.

 A core component of this experience is having the opportunity to do a supported solo overnight or extended day quest on-the-land ceremony through the framework of wilderness rite-of-passage.